 Some states use distinct enterprise-submitting companies.
 However, in most states, that’s the secretary of state.
 If you are trying to form a not-for-profit corporation, there may be specific nonprofit articles of incorporation that you’ll be required to submit.
 Articles of incorporation list the duration of the company if you expect it to be limited.
 Occasionally, corporations are created with a finite period in mind, after which it would be dissolved.

 The location of your registered agent and registered workplace can be included within the articles of incorporation.
 The registered agent is someone who legally represents your corporation and accepts that responsibility.
 Occasionally, the agent will need to sign a document agreeing to behave as an agent, and in other states, you will need to list within the articles of incorporation the contact information for anyone who you expect to be on the director’s board.

 Within the articles of incorporation, the names, addresses, and signatures of the incorporators are included.
 An “incorporator” is an individual who reviews and files the articles.
 The incorporator could be anybody – and doesn’t necessarily have to have any direct ties to the company.
 There can be multiple incorporators working on your articles.

 Navigating through the forms doesn’t have to be difficult.
 Whatever your incorporation needs may be, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Stripe and Twilio.